physk/homeassistant-addons-cfdns/README.md

 comparison to installing any other Hass.io add-on.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "Example" add-on
+1. Install the "CF DNS Updater" add-on
+1. Configure the addon
-1. Start the "Example" add-on
+1. Start the "CF DNS Updater" add-on
-1. Check the logs of the "Example" add-on to see it in action.
+1. Check the logs of the "CF DNS Updater" add-on to see it in action.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.